softworkz/emby-wiki/Live-TV.md

 * ChannelType
 * CurrentProgram

-Additionally, channels share many of the same properties that are documented in https://github.com/MediaBrowser/Emby/wiki/Item-Information
+Additionally, channels share many of the same properties that are documented in [Item Information](Item-Information)

 Channel images use the same api endpoints as regular library items, e.g. **/Items/{Id}/Images/Primary**.
 Channels also can have user data allowing users to like or favorite them which will help influence suggested programs.